NLnetLabs/connectbyname/notes/dns-client-proxy.md

 TRANSPORT PROTOCOL

-: A DNS transport protocol idenfier.
+: A DNS transport protocol identifier.
 The value 0 is used to specify any transport implemented by server.

 PRIORITY